sriramkrish68/notes-from-youtube-video/README.md

 - **Permission Error on Windows**: Ensure that files are properly closed before deletion.
 Restart the app or your system if you encounter file access issues.
 - **Module Not Found**: Install missing packages using `pip install <package_name>`.

-## 📫 Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, please create a pull request or open an issue.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust the content to match your exact setup and preferences.